 ACCELERATED EXPANSION OF OFFSHORE WIND POWER

 The Danish Folketing has decided to contruct two energy islands in Denmark – in the North Sea and in the Baltic Sea.
-The energy island on Bornholm will have a capacity of 3 GW, while the one in the North Sea will have a capacity of 3 GW in 2033, and 10 GW in the longer term.
+The energy island on Bornholm will have a capacity of 3 GW with the possibility of 800 MW overplanting, while the one in the North Sea is expected to have a capacity of 3 GW at the start and 10 GW in the longer term.

 One island – several connections: Energy islands can pool the power from multiple offshore wind farms and feed this directly to several countries.
 This represents a change from the previous philosophy of building isolated offshore wind farms with a power connection to one country only.
 Energinet has already joined forces with Germany's TSO, 50Hertz, in the Bornholm Energy Island project.